cp-algorithms/cp-algorithms/src/index.md

 Moreover we want to improve the collected knowledge by extending the articles and adding new articles to the collection.*

+*For a similar project, that translates the collection of articles into Portuguese, visit [https://cp-algorithms-brasil.com](https://cp-algorithms-brasil.com).*

 ## Articles

 ### Algebra